-Long-estranged former colleagues of a dead woman are shown leaning over in agony, some in shock as they read newspapers detailing what little is known about the death of Joyce Carol Vincent.
-Some use the backs of their hands to wipe away tears, some furrow their brows in confusion, some stammer in something between rage and astonishment.
-One thing of which they're all certain, however, is that the lonely and untimely death of someone they used to know is enshrouded in heartache, mystery, and (most of all) tragedy.
+Long-estranged former colleagues of a deceased woman are shown leaning over in agony, some in shock as they read newspapers detailing what little is known about the death of 38-year-old Joyce Carol Vincent.
+Some mourners use the backs of their hands to wipe away tears, some furrow their brows in confusion, and some stammer in something between rage and astonishment.
+One thing of which they're all certain, however, is that the lonely and untimely death of someone they used to know is enshrouded in mystery.

-The images described come from one-on-one interviews for Carol Morley's documentary, Dreams of a Life, which attempts to chronicle how exactly Vincent’s decaying body was left uncared for and undiscovered for three full years.
-Vincent's body was discovered on January 25, 2006, when a north London housing association was in the process of repossessing the building.
-She was living in unclean conditions in what the British call a “bedsit,” or what Americans know as a studio apartment.
+The images described come from one-on-one interviews for Carol Morley's 2011 documentary, Dreams of a Life, which attempts to chronicle how exactly Vincent’s body went undiscovered for years after her passing.
+Authorities were alerted about Vincent on January 25, 2006, when a north London housing association was in the process of repossessing the building.
+Vincent was reportedly living in unclean conditions in what the British call a “bedsit,” or what Americans know as a studio apartment.

-Sometime in December of 2003, 38-year-old Joyce Carol Vincent died in a West London flat of unknown causes.
-Her body was found on a couch, presumably watching "the telly," as it was still on and tuned to the BBC.
-But there was something remarkable about this discovery: the body was a mere skeleton.
-How could someone die and be left long enough to decompose to the bone without anyone knowing?
+Around December 2003, 38-year-old Joyce Carol Vincent died in a north London flat of unknown causes.
+In late January 2006, authorities found her remains on the couch.
+She presumably passed while watching "the telly," as the television was still on and tuned to the BBC.
+Investigators speculated how someone could die and be left long enough to decompose to the bone without anyone knowing.

-The food in the still-working fridge helped determine a time-frame for her last living days.
-Most had an expiration date of November 2003, meaning that the then-nameless woman had been dead and undiscovered for three years.
+Food found in the still-working fridge helped determine a time frame for her last living days.
+Most had an expiration date of 2003, meaning that the resident had passed and remained undiscovered for over two years.

-In January of 2006, a team of officials were sent to her flat to notify her that she was hereby evicted.
-When no one answered, they forced their way in, only to discover mountains of mail and other tell-tale signs that no one had been there for years.
+Vincent hadn’t formally paid her rent since her passing in late 2003.
+In January 2006, a team of London housing officials went to her flat to notify her that she was hereby evicted.
+When no one answered, they forced their way in, only to discover mountains of mail and other tell-tale signs that no one had been active in there for years.

-It didn't take them long to discover that someone, indeed, was there - or, at least, the remains of someone.
-Her skeleton was found in front of a television still playing the news.
-Sadder still, she was surrounded by Christmas presents she'd wrapped but never lived long enough to send.
+It didn't take them long to discover that someone had still been technically occupying the unit.
+They found her skeleton in front of a television that was still playing the news.
+Reportedly, she was surrounded by Christmas presents she'd wrapped but never lived long enough to send.

-After her skeleton was found and removed three years after her death, the identity of the woman was still technically unconfirmed.
-Even though the mountains of mail slid through a slot in her apartment door displayed the name Joyce Vincent time and again, there was still no absolute proof that the remains "watching" the television on a couch were those of Ms. Vincent.
+After the discovery, the identity of the woman was still technically unconfirmed.
+Even though the mountains of mail displayed the name Joyce Vincent, there was still no absolute proof that the remains were that of the former tenant.

-Investigators were able to get ahold of a "holiday picture" in which her toothy grin matched the ones on the cadaver they were so desperately trying to identify.
-The close comparison revealed the woman's identity: these were indeed the remains of 38-year-old Vincent.
+Investigators were able to get ahold of a photograph in which Vincent’s toothy grin matched the one on the skeleton they were so desperately trying to identify.
+The close comparison confirmed that the deceased was, in fact, 38-year-old Vincent.

-“Today [The Evening Standard] can reveal that Ms. Vincent had reported being assaulted by a boyfriend, prompting her to be rehoused at a women's refuge in north London.
-The Standard also that understands she had been admitted to hospital after vomiting blood in the weeks before she died.”
+Ms. Vincent had reported being assaulted by a boyfriend, prompting her to be rehoused at a women's refuge in north London. [...]
+[S]he had been admitted to hospital after vomiting blood in the weeks before she died.